How to buy Chorus (CNU) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Chorus Limited is a telecom services business based in Australia.
-Chorus shares (CNU) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Chorus has a market cap (total outstanding shares value) of $3.2 billion.
+Chorus shares (CNU) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Chorus has a trailing 12-month revenue of around $947 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Chorus